The Ultimate Guide to Desk booking: Top Solutions for Your Workspace

 Costs are an issue

 Furthermore, these solutions take time to develop.
 If the most basic solution takes 6 months to develop, then that is 6 months where hybrid working is more challenging to manage.
-If you compare that to an off the shelf solution which takes only a couple of weeks to onboard, it can be a lot of lost time.
+If you compare that to an off the shelf solution which takes only a couple of weeks to fully onboard, it can be a lot of lost time.

 The Pareto Principle